justinalm/justinalm.github.io/work/_posts/2013-04-17-bravado-magazine.markdown

 date: 2013-04-17 16:19:44
 thumbnail: "/images/bravado2-thumb.jpg"
 description: "I redesigned Bravado Magazine for Evan Goodfellow and his staff.
 The design of the website involved concept development, paper-prototyping, development of HTML, CSS, jQuery, and PHP."
+cats: "UI/UX, Front-end, Custom Wordpress"
 ---
-I redesigned <a href="http://www.bravadomagazine.com" title="Bravado Magazine" target="_blank">Bravado Magazine</a> for Evan Goodfellow and his staff.
-The design of the website involved concept development, paper-prototyping, development of HTML, CSS, jQuery, and PHP.
-The final site was converted into a WordPress theme for easy publishing to the web.
-This website pushes the boundary between image and text on the Internet.
-Unfortunately, it doesn’t do the best job reaching our South Korea audience enslaved to Internet Explorer.
+<p class="work-content">I redesigned <a href="http://www.bravadomagazine.com" title="Bravado Magazine" target="_blank">Bravado Magazine</a> for Evan Goodfellow and his staff.
+The design of the website involved concept development, paper-prototyping, front-end development, and migration of content to Wordpress.
+We strove to push the boundary between image and text on the Internet.</p>

-Checkout <a href="http://www.bravadomagazine.com/" title="Bravado Magazine." target="_blank">Bravado Magazine</a>.
+<p class="work-content"><a href="http://www.bravadomagazine.com/" title="Bravado Magazine." target="_blank">Bravado Magazine</a> is “high gloss pixels”.</p>

 <img src="/images/bravado2.jpg" alt="Design With Bravado is High Gloss Pixels." />
 <img src="/images/bravado3.jpg" alt="bravado3" />